akos-sebestyen/snowapp/README.md

 *TODO:*
 * 1.1
-    * Change images to emojis
+    * ✔️ Change images to emojis
-    * Use localstorage to remember what resorts user picked
+    * ✔️ Use localstorage to remember what resorts user picked
+    * ✔️ Rebrand to Powder Day
+    * ✔️ Change Favicon
+    *  Tutorial Card...
+    * Change Loading spinner
+* 1.2
+    * Change 'Add' Button to something more inuitive.